rowschool/coderdojo-lessons/loops.md

 So when is a good time to use an infinite loop?
 Perhaps while you are waiting for user input in a game or waiting for a status to change.
 In either case, you want to make sure that you have a way to exit the loop.

-- *break:* - this exits a loop
+- `break` exits a loop
-- *continue:* - this skips the current step in the loop
+- `continue` skips the current step in the loop

 ```javascript
 while (true) {